MrBounty/HEG/README.md

 `, &user)
 ```

 *Note that I only get the name and email, so other value will be empty.
-Like Avatar will be ""*
+Like Avatar will be "" and ID 0000-0000-0000-0000*

 You can also fetch an array of type and use link.
 ```go